-PROGRAM OUTCOMES (POs)
+PROGRAMME OUTCOMES (POs)

-PO# Graduate Attribute 1 Engineering knowledge: Apply the knowledge of mathematics, science, engineering - fundamentals, and an engineering specialization to the solution of complex engineering problems.
-2 Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
-3 Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
-4 Conduct investigations of complex problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
-5 Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
-6 The engineer and society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
-7 Environment and sustainability : Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need 8 for sustainable development.
-0 Ethics : Apply ethical principles and commit to professional ethics and responsibilities and 9 norms of the engineering practice.
-Individual and team work: Function effectively as an individual, and as a member or 9 leader in diverse teams, and in multidisciplinary settings.
-10 Communication: Communicate effectively on complex engineering activities with the 10 engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
-11 Project management and finance: Demonstrate knowledge and understanding of the

-- engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments. - 12 Life-long learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+After completion of four years of study, the Pharmaceutical Technology Graduates will be able to able to Graduate Attribute Programme Outcomes PO1 Engineering Knowledge Acquaint and apply the knowledge of mathematics, basic sciences, chemical engineering, and formulation sciences in pharmaceutical technology PO2 Problem Analysis Explore, identify, formulate and analyze problems in pharmaceutical technology for reaching substantiated conclusions using principles of mathematics, natural sciences, and pharmaceutical engineering/sciences.
+PO3 Design/ development of Derive solutions for pharmaceutical technology solutions problems and design system components or processes that meet specified needs with appropriate consideration for public health and safety, societal and environmental considerations PO4 Conduct investigations of Use research-based knowledge and research complex problems methods including design of experiments, analysis and interpretation of data, to provide valid 505 conclusions.
+PO5 Modern tool usage Create, select, and apply appropriate techniques, resources, modern engineering and IT tools including prediction and modeling to complex pharmaceutical technology activities with an understanding of the limitations.
+PO6 The Engineer and society Apply reasoning formed by the knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional practice of Pharmaceutical technology.
+PO7 Environment and Understand the impact of the professional sustainability pharmaceutical technology solutions in societal and environmental contexts, and demonstrate the knowledge needed for sustainable development PO8 Ethics Apply ethical principles and commit to professional responsibilities and norms in the practice of pharmaceutical technology PO9 Individual and team work Function effectively as an individual/ member or leader in diverse teams, and in multidisciplinary settings.
+PO10 Communication Communicate effectively on complex Pharmaceutical technology activities with the Pharmaceutical community and with society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations, give and receive clear instructions.
+PO11 Project management and Apply these to one's own work, as a member/leader in finance a team, to manage projects in cost-effective manner and also extend the same in multidisciplinary environments PO12 Life-long learning Recognize the need for, the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

-PROGRAM SPECIFIC OUTCOMES (PSOs) - (3 statements)
+PROGRAMME SPECIFIC OUTCOMES (PSOs)